 Table 2.2 provides total income by band.
 A living wage in Metro Vancouver was defined as \$20.52/hour in 2021 and is now \$24.08 in 2022 (livingwageforfamilies.ca).
 For a 35-hour work week this equates to an annual salary of \$43,825.
-Approximately 47% of people in Pitt Meadows declared they earn less than a living wage, compared with approximately 52% for the province, which would indicate that there is a relatively smaller proportion of low income individuals in the City when compared to the Province as a whole.
+Approximately 47% of people in Pitt Meadows declared they earn less than a living wage, compared with approximately 52% for the province, which would indicate that there is a smaller proportion of people of low income in Electoral Area G.

-With the aging population, it is possible that many of those declaring a lower income are retired and have lower expenses than the average Canadian.
+With the aging population, it is possible that many of those declaring a lower income are retried and have lower expenses than the average Canadian.
 Still, with auto ownership often consuming a large part of available income, reducing people's need to travel by motor vehicle can support improved livability, regardless of a person's circumstances.